- March 1, 2017

 “Being a woman in mining is definitely hard.
 You are treated so differently to the men.
 I have even been harassed about how often I’m allowed to use the bathroom.
 I’m lucky that I work in a team that, largely, are really supportive.
 That’s the difference when working in a smaller team.”

-The Australian government, along with the manufacturing industry, note that an inclusive and diverse workforce is beneficial not only to company culture, but also to productivity and the bottom line (read our earlier article: Today’s Stupid Question: Should women work in construction? for the statistics).
+The Australian government, along with the manufacturing industry, note that an inclusive and diverse workforce is beneficial not only to company culture, but also to productivity and the bottom line.
 Despite the efforts of certain industry leaders, it is clear that more work needs to be done in making the mining workforce gender-inclusive.

 Environmental factors are obviously a key concern in 21st century mining, with rehabilitation costs triggering interesting behaviour from some of the major players.
 While some companies keep failing or less profitable mines in operation in order to avoid hefty fees for environmental recuperation, other operators such as Rio Tinto and Vale and Sumitomo have dumped their Blair Athol and Isaac Plains mines, respectively, to buyers (Linc Energy and Stanmore Coal) who were willing to take on the environmental costs.
 The old ‘sell your asset for $1 and keep the tax man happy’ trick has literally saved them millions of dollars in responsibility which they were simply not interested in wearing.
 So how can Linc, for example, run a mine at profit and shoulder the environmental costs where goliath Rio Tinto are unable to?
 It all comes down to running costs and profit expectation discrepancies between the two vastly different organisations.
 Linc predict that they will see ten years of production from the site (which was purchased in 2013).